Adventure Cruises in La Paz

 Things to do in La Paz

-Most of our guests will experience La Paz at the start or end of their small ship cruises journey to the Gulf of California.
-Once in La Paz, you can visit the anthropologic museum, tour the 18th-century cathedral and stock up at the tax-free shopping area.
+Most guests will experience La Paz at the start or end of their small-ship cruise journey to the Gulf of California.
+Once in La Paz, you can visit the Anthropologic Museum, tour the 18th-century cathedral, and stock up at the tax-free shopping area.

-Nearby Espiritu Santo has a host of activities of it's own from glass bottom boat tours to scuba and snorkeling.
+Nearby Espiritu Santo has many activities, from glass-bottom boat tours to scuba diving and snorkeling.
 You can see relics from World War II, as the Allies used the island as a base.

-If you're lucky, you'll see some whale sharks in Bahía de La Paz.
-In fact, eco-tourism is the largest source of income in La Paz.
-Other wildlife you might see on La Paz includes a variety of whales, sea lions, boobies, pelicans, frigate birds and, dolphins.
+You'll see some whale sharks in Bahía de La Paz if you're lucky.
+Eco-tourism is the largest source of income in La Paz.
+Other wildlife you might see in La Paz includes a variety of whales, sea lions, boobies, pelicans, frigate birds, and dolphins.
 Some guests get to swim with the baby sea lions!

 Best time to cruise from La Paz

 Plan ahead for the best time to visit La Paz and take your Mexico Boat cruise.
-La Paz is a desert climate, so there isn't much rain any time of year.
+La Paz has a desert climate, so there isn't much rain at any time of year.
 The climate is warm and dry, between 24 and 33 °C (75 and 91 °F) all year.

 The winter begins in La Paz in December and lasts through February.
 Temperatures are colder, below 15 °C (59 °F) at night.
 Warm winds from Bahía de La Paz help warm up the air.
 Additionally, the bay protects La Paz from seasonal storms in the California Gulf.